Skip to main content

 See the list of exchanges in the table below.

-The leverage can be changed during the bot setup (the request to change the leverage will be sent immediately to the exchange after pressing "Apply")
+Leverage can be adjusted during bot setup.
+A request to change leverage will be sent immediately to the exchange once you click “Apply”.

 Exchanges that adhere to this specific leverage processing methodology: